samsmith-MSFT/AzDnsSecurityPolicyLab/README.md

-# Azure DNS Security Policy & Private Resolver Lab
+# Azure DNS Private Resolver Lab

-A complete lab environment for testing and learning Azure DNS Security Policies and Azure DNS Private Resolver with simulated on-premises connectivity.
-This lab demonstrates how to deploy and configure DNS security policies to block malicious domains, and how to use a Private Resolver with on-premises DNS forwarding to resolve private endpoints — all using Azure CLI automation in GitHub Codespaces.
+A complete lab environment for testing and learning Azure DNS Private Resolver with simulated on-premises connectivity and DNS security policies.
+This lab demonstrates how to deploy and configure a Private Resolver with inbound and outbound endpoints for on-premises DNS forwarding, private endpoint resolution, and DNS security policy integration — all using Azure CLI automation in GitHub Codespaces.

 ## Lab Overview

 This lab creates a complete Azure environment with three demos:

-### Demo 1: DNS Security Policy
-- **Virtual Network** with an Ubuntu 22.04 LTS virtual machine (no public IP - serial console access)
-- **Azure DNS Security Policy** linked to the virtual network
-- **DNS Domain List** with malicious domains (`malicious.contoso.com.`, `exploit.adatum.com.`)
-- **DNS Security Rules** to block specific domains with blockpolicy.azuredns.invalid response
-- **Network Security Group** for internal access only
-- **Log Analytics Workspace** for DNS query monitoring and diagnostics
-- **Diagnostic Settings** configured to capture all DNS security events

-### Demo 2: Private Resolver Inbound & On-Premises DNS Forwarding
+### Demo 1: Private Resolver Inbound & On-Premises DNS Forwarding
 - **Azure DNS Private Resolver** with inbound endpoint in the hub VNet
 - **Simulated on-premises environment** with a separate VNet (peered to hub)
 - **Windows Server 2022** with DNS Server role and conditional forwarder to the Private Resolver